christophebe/julius-gpt/readme.md

 Generate a post

 Options:
-  -d, --debug           output extra debugging
+  -t, --templateFile    <file>  set the template file (optional) -d, --debug           output extra debugging
   -da, --debugapi       debug the api calls
   -k, --apiKey <key>    set the OpenAI api key. use only for the wp post command -h, --help            display help for command
 ```

-The CLI will ask you some questions to generate the post :
+In automatic mode, the CLI will ask you some questions to generate the post :
 - language : we support all languages supported by GPT-4
 - model : GPT-4 or GPT-3.5-turbo
 - filename : the cli generate an md & json file with the content of the post based on the filename.
 The json file can be used to publish the post on a Wordpress site.